Russo-Ukrainian war: Ukrainian response

 Following Russia's annexation of Crimea, Ukraine blocked the North Crimean Canal, which provided 85% of Crimea's drinking and irrigation water.

 Interim Ukrainian president Oleksandr Turchynov accused Russia of "provoking a conflict" by backing the seizure of the Crimean parliament building and other government offices on the Crimean peninsula.
 He compared Russia's military actions to the 2008 Russo-Georgian War, when Russian troops occupied parts of the Republic of Georgia and the breakaway enclaves of Abkhazia and South Ossetia were established under the control of Russian-backed administrations.
-He called on Putin to withdraw Russian troops from Crimea and stated that Ukraine will "preserve its territory" and "defend its independence".
+He called on Putin to withdraw Russian troops from Crimea and stated that Ukraine will "preserve its territory" and "defend its independence."
 On 1 March, he warned, "Military intervention would be the beginning of war and the end of any relations between Ukraine and Russia."
-On 1 March, Acting President Oleksandr Turchynov placed the Armed Forces of Ukraine on full alert and combat readiness.
+On 1 March, acting president Oleksandr Turchynov placed the Armed Forces of Ukraine on full alert and combat readiness.

-The Ministry of Temporarily Occupied Territories and IDPs was established by Ukrainian government on 20 April 2016 to manage occupied parts of Donetsk, Luhansk and Crimea regions affected by Russian military intervention of 2014.
+The Ministry of Temporarily Occupied Territories and IDPs was established by the Ukrainian government on 20 April 2016 to manage occupied parts of the Donetsk, Luhansk and Crimea regions affected by the Russian military intervention of 2014.

 NATO and United States military response

 A U.S. Army convoy in Vilseck, Germany during Operation Atlantic Resolve, NATO's efforts to reassert its military presence in central and eastern Europe that began in April 2014.

 On 4 March 2014, the United States pledged $1 billion in aid to Ukraine.
 Russia's actions increased tensions in nearby countries historically within its sphere of influence, particularly the Baltic and Moldova.
 All have large Russian-speaking populations, and Russian troops are stationed in the breakaway Moldovan territory of Transnistria.
 Some devoted resources to increasing defensive capabilities, and many requested increased support from the U.S. and the North Atlantic Treaty Organization, which they had joined in recent years.
-The conflict "reinvigorated" NATO, which had been created to face the Soviet Union, but had devoted more resources to "expeditionary missions" in recent years.
+The conflict "reinvigorated" NATO, which had been created to face the Soviet Union but had devoted more resources to "expeditionary missions" in recent years.

 In addition to diplomatic support in its conflict with Russia, the U.S. provided Ukraine with US$1.5 billion in military aid during the 2010s.
-In 2018 the U.S. House of Representatives passed a provision blocking any training of Azov Battalion of the Ukrainian National Guard by American forces.
+In 2018 the U.S. House of Representatives passed a provision blocking any training of the Azov Battalion of the Ukrainian National Guard by American forces.
 In previous years, between 2014 and 2017, the U.S. House of Representatives passed amendments banning support of Azov, but due to pressure from the Pentagon, the amendments were quietly lifted.